What is an emergency fund?

 Eliminate the need for self-discipline or willpower.
 If your employer pays by direct deposit, divert a portion of your earnings to the savings account.
-If you deposit your paychecks into a checking account yourself, set up recurring transfers to the emergency fund.
+If you deposit your paychecks into a checking account yourself, set up automatic recurring transfers to the emergency fund account.

-You might choose to put your emergency money into certificates of deposit, or CDs, which pay higher interest.
-But there are pros and cons, because those are designed to be long-term investments.
+You might also choose to put your emergency money into CD, which can pay higher interest than a traditional checking or savings account.
+But there are pros and cons, because those are designed to be longer-term investments.

 Banks and credit unions typically charge penalties for cashing out CDs early.
 The penalties can encourage you to leave your emergency savings alone, but you'll take a financial hit if and when something happens and you need to tap into your money.

 More: Credit unions vs. banks: Which one is right for you?